xso4/vndb-mirror/README.md

 # License

-GNU AGPL, see COPYING file for details.
+AGPL-3.0-only, see COPYING file for details.